rzhu1999/DevedIn/README.md

 # DevedIn

-DevedIn is a full stack JavaScript MERN stack application which is a social network for student developers to connect
+DevedIn is a full stack JavaScript MERN stack application which is a social network for student developers to connect.
+Now DevedIn Community has been officially published, thanks to Heroku.
+You can now view our community at https://devedin-community.herokuapp.com, have fun!

 ## Back end